mostly-ai/virtualdatalab/README.md

 ## Google Colab Usage
 Optional prerequisites:
 Google account - if interested in saving to drive.
 This is recommended, since datasets can be saved and loaded from Google Drive.
+Saving to Github is not possible if loading the notebook from Mostly AI public repo.

 Every new notebook launched will need to reinstall VDL each time.
 Add the following code snippet to your Google Colab notebooks.